tkukurin/Lab.Bioinformatics/README.md

 the original C++ implementation is [on GitHub](https://github.com/marbl/MashMap).

 ## Installation
-The project has a dependency on [https://github.com/yeastrc/java-fasta-utils](FASTA Utils), which can be found in the `./lib` directory.
+The project has a dependency on [FASTA utils](https://github.com/yeastrc/java-fasta-utils), which can be found in the `./lib` directory.
 In order to install the program, first run from the project
 root: